-Enterprise Features states that four categories that explain the management of compliance risk in business risk management:
+Enterprise Features states four categories that explain the management of compliance risk in business risk management:

 1- Weak compliance risk management: Form a compliance team to identify compliance needs and requirements, and to assess the existing compliance program.

 4- Avoiding violations: Interrupting possible violations due to non-compliance is a must.
-Digital communication monitoring assesses suspicious patterns in digital messaging, such as employee texting and email patterns.
+Digital communication monitoring analyzes suspicious patterns in digital messaging, such as employee texting and email patterns.